VivekGhosh/News-Reader-App/README.md

 # News-Reader-App
-An app where you can read about all the daily news.
+An app where you can read all the daily tech news.